feliperaindo/script-pull-request-trybe/README.md

 +  --> To create a github personal token access your github account webpage and folow this menu links:  `settings` -> `developer settings` -> `personal access tokens` and `create a token`.

-+ Step 1 --> In the first lines foud the text `TOKEN="personal token from github"` and substitute "personal token from github" for your personal github token.
++ Step 1 --> In the first lines from file `script-to-pr.sh` foud the text `TOKEN="personal token from github"` and substitute "personal token from github" for your personal github token.
 DO NOT REMOVE QUOTATION MARKS, JUST SUBSTITUTE THE TEXT INSIDE.

-+ Step 2 --> In the first lines foud the text `LOCAL_DIR="local directory you will choose"` and substitute 'local directory you will choose' for a entire path directory you choose.
++ Step 2 --> In the first lines from file `script-to-pr.sh` foud the text `LOCAL_DIR="local directory you will choose"` and substitute 'local directory you will choose' for a entire path directory you choose.
 This directory will be use to storage all repositories you will clone using this scritp.
 DO NOT REMOVE QUOTATION MARKS, JUST SUBSTITUTE THE TEXT INSIDE.

-+ Step 3 --> In the first lines foud the text `TEAM="inform your team"` and substitute 'inform your team' for the letter in LOWER CASE of your team.
++ Step 3 --> In the first lines from file `script-to-pr.sh` foud the text `TEAM="inform your team"` and substitute 'inform your team' for the letter in LOWER CASE of your team.
 DO NOT REMOVE QUOTATION MARKS, JUST SUBSTITUTE THE TEXT INSIDE.

 + Step 4 --> To execute this file as a script in your terminal, you need to run manually in terminal the command `chmod u+x 'local saved'/'file-name'`.
 >The reference `local saved` is the entire path of directory you saved this file.